DevonXDal/lingua-sona/README.md

 - 🔊 Allow listeners to **spell what they hear** with near-perfect accuracy
 - 💬 Require **evidentiality** (source of information) for factual statements
 - ✍️ Optimize **writing density**—more meaning in fewer characters
-- 🧠 Use symbols that **mirror pronunciation and mouth shape** for intuitive learning
+- 🧠 Use symbols that **mirror pronunciation and mouth shape where possible** for intuitive learning and **require only one to few strokes to write out** for rapid transcription

 ---